Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 * Single Variable : ((1.5578/0.102414319819447)*0.05)
 * Multi Variable : ((1.5578*0.102414319819447)/0.95)

 * Recall this is an aspect which includes the assignment of electron transportation, we must show how that variance is assembled.
-And how the structural transformqation looks, within a sequence.
+And how the structural transformation looks, within a sequence.

 Inifinities_Continuous
 * Encapsulates the context of infinity frozen in time, let's imagine.
 There are no loss/gain vectors within the energetic distribution.
 And instead just a description of the nuclear ratio's which are to be assigned.
 In order to approach infinity.